jenrsmith0/jenrsmith0/README.md

 ## Hi there 👋

+- 🔭 I'm currently a student at UMary
+- 🌱 I'm studying computer science

 <!--
 **jenrsmith0/jenrsmith0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.